firesoflife/example-portfolio/README.md

-# Sass Added to React Portfolio Porject
+# Sass Added to React Portfolio Project

 ### Changes committed to this branch